|Profile||General | EIA profile | SEA profile|

 Likewise, in case of an application for an ESIA, the ToR shall contain the following information: (i) a general description of the project or activity, (ii) a request for completion of the ESIA mentioning the social relevance of the project, social capital, the respective sector of the activity and the number of jobs provided through the project, (iii) the ToRs of ESIA accompanied by a descriptive checklist describing and supporting the project, with the emphasis on preservation of the environment and the reasons for choosing the site, (iv) the receipt of payment of examination fees as provided for in Article 17 of the 2013 Decree.

-The locally responsible of the services of MINEPDED have 15 days to give its opinion.
+The locally responsible services of MINEPDED have 15 days to give its opinion.
 If the municipality does not react within 30 days after the deposit of the draft ToRs, the latter shall be deemed approved.

 The competent authority has 10 days to send its comments in relation of the ToRs to MINEPDED.
 The MINEPDED has 20 days from the date of receipt of the motivated advice of the competent authority, to take its decision regarding the approval of the ToR.
 After this time, the terms of reference shall be considered approved.